 Another reason Wellbutrin is often confused with or compared to narcotics is because it does cause physical dependence in many users.
 Physical dependence isn’t the same as a psychological addiction.
 Dependence means the person’s body depends on the presence of the drug.
 If someone is dependent on Wellbutrin and tries to stop using it suddenly, they may go through withdrawal.
-The potential for withdrawal makes it important that the person taking the drug doesn’t stop taking Wellbutrin suddenly without speaking to their healthcare professional.
+The potential for withdrawal makes it important that the person taking the drug doesn’t stop taking Wellbutrin suddenly without speaking to their health care professional.
 As with other antidepressants, a doctor will usually recommend patients taper down their dosage of Wellbutrin gradually.

 For the most part, Wellbutrin is considered a relatively safe and well-tolerated antidepressant.
 It’s not a narcotic, but there has been a rise in misuse of the drug, especially lately.
-When taken in high doses or illicit ways such as injecting dissolved tablets, some people may experience a stimulant-like high.
+When taken in high doses or illicit ways, such as injecting dissolved tablets, some people may experience a stimulant-like high.
 Taking Wellbutrin in this way can be dangerous or deadly, however.
 Wellbutrin isn’t a narcotic, and it’s not especially addictive, but it can lead to physical dependence, so patients should be aware of this when taking it.
 As with any prescription drug, it should be taken only as directed by a physician.

 If you or a loved one is struggling with the weight of an addiction to prescription drugs or anything else, get in touch with The Recovery Village.
-Whether you just want to ask questions, learn more, or get specific information about going to treatment and how to pay for it, we’re here to provide you with answers.
+Whether you just want to ask questions, learn more or get specific information about going to treatment and how to pay for it, we’re here to provide you with answers.

-The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.